mettinoktay/Final_Thesis/README.md

 Is anyone reading this?
 Okay.

 Here is the bachelor thesis work of mine at Yıldız Technical University in İstanbul.
-I'm building a small scale wind turbine.
-And I'm gonna produce a darn good turbine.
+I'm building a small scale wind turbine, and I'm gonna produce a darn good one.